-Shrewsbury maternity scandal: Sajid Javid promises 'swift' changes
+Shrewsbury maternity deaths scandal will spark change - Javid

 The report also said the trust was not held to account by external bodies - and it either failed to undertake investigations or when an investigation did take place it was inadequate.

-The reason for the failures included: lack of staff; lack of ongoing training; lack of effective investigations and governance; and a culture of not listening to the families involved.
+The reason for the failures included lack of staff, lack of ongoing training, lack of effective investigations and governance and a culture of not listening to the families involved.

 The trust also had a tendency to blame mothers for poor outcomes - in some cases for their own deaths, the report found.